alphagov/govuk-import-export-prototype/guidance/get-approval-to-export-waste-electrical-electronic-equipment.markdown

 ##Once you've got approval

-When you export WEEE, you must also:
+When you export WEEE, you should also:

-- for whole appliances, issue an [evidence note and document how much WEEE is recycled](https://www.gov.uk/government/publications/weee-evidence-and-national-protocols-guidance/waste-electrical-and-electronic-equipment-weee-evidence-and-national-protocols-guidance)
+- for whole appliances, issue an [evidence note and document how much WEEE is recycled](https://www.gov.uk/government/publications/weee-evidence-and-national-protocols-guidance/waste-electrical-and-electronic-equipment-weee-evidence-and-national-protocols-guidance) - if you offer this as a service
-- follow other rules for [exporting waste](/guidance/get-a-licence-to-export-waste.html)
 - [make quarterly returns and keep records](#reporting)
 - complete a [waste transfer note](https://www.gov.uk/managing-your-waste-an-overview/waste-transfer-notes)